-We endeavour to employ restorative strategies if behaviour does not meet the expectations of the Positive Behaviour Policy.
+At Ashfield we endeavour to employ restorative practices if behaviour does not meet the expectations of the Positive Behaviour Policy.
 The core elements of restorative practice are:

-At the first stages of the category guide for the staff member involved they will endeavor to have a brief conversation post incident with the pupil prior to the next lesson.
-The restoration questions will be based around:
+At the first stages of the category guide for staff the staff member involved will endeavor to have a a brief conversation post incident with the pupil prior to the next lesson.
+The restoration questions will eb based around: